|Page 1 of 4:|| |

 After a confrontation with her mother, Ginger moves into her father's small apartment but quickly becomes disillusioned when she learns that Rosa has becomes involved in an affair with Rowand.
 Her father's inappropriate relationship with her best friend becomes the catalyst for Ginger's growing alienation, leading to a dramatic emotional confrontation with her family.
 Though Ginger and Rosa is an intense and intimate film, it tends to indulge in stereotyping and its often heavy-handed plotting leaves little room for subtlety or nuance.
 It is recommended, however, mostly for Elle Fanning's performance which is remarkable for one who was thirteen years old at the time of filming.

-teenage best friends, Ginger (Elle Fanning) and Rosa (Alice Englert).
+together.
+Ginger (Elle Fanning) and Rosa (Alice Englert), are 17 years

 |Page 1 of 4:|| |